ayago/skeleton-npm/README.md

 ## Publishing the npm package

-For this project, the npm package will export a function that takes a name and returns `Hello, name`.
+For this project, the npm package will export a function that takes a name and returns `Hello name`.
 The package, which is directory `code`, will have a final src structure that is scalable to support multiple modules.

 ```
 ├── src